exponential-decay/demystify/README.md

-droid-sqlite-analysis
+droid/siegfried-sqlite-analysis
 =====================

-Engine for analysis of DROID CSV export files.
-The tool has three purposes, break the DROID CSV export into its components and store them within a table in a SQLite database; create additional columns to augment the output where useful;
+Engine for analysis of DROID CSV and Seigfried export files.
+The tool has three purposes, break the export into its components and store them within a set of tables in a SQLite database; create additional columns to augment the output where useful;
 and query the SQLite database, outputting results in a readable form useful for analysis by researchers and archivists within digital preservation departments in memory institutions.